chart-networkNetwork Modules

-NetworkModule is a base class in the PurrNet networking solution that allows you to create modular, network-aware components that are not MonoBehaviours.
+NetworkModule is a base class that solves this.
+It allows you to create modular, network-aware components that are not MonoBehaviours.
 These modules can be attached to any NetworkIdentity, enabling code reuse and clean separation of concerns in your networked game.

 Key Features